 sudo apt-get install openssh-server

-Now this is what it takes to setup SSH and establish a session via PuTTy – Below, i will address some basic advanced features that will slowly start to give you a greater view of the whole scenario.
+Now, this is what it takes to set up SSH and establish a session via PuTTY.
+Below, I will address some basic advanced features that will gradually give you a more comprehensive view of the whole scenario.